webbestmaster/fs-server/readme.md

 Simple file server powered by Node.js.

-Usual folder example as example.
+Use folder "example" as example.

+Use test/test-unit.js - to get api :)

+Really, I have no enough time to write good readme, sorry.

+If you want more info - web.best.master@gmail.com

 To run cover tests - npm run test:cover.